 A part of Kerala is also referred to as the Venice because of the interconnected rivers, canals, channels, backwaters, and lagoons.
 The other part is covered with beautiful high mountains and beautifully trimmed tea estates and coffee estates.
 It is the northern part in Munnar and Wayanad district which are renown for its beautiful and green landscapes.
 It also has a 900 km long coastal line with rocky and sandy beaches.
 These beaches have welcomed many people from across the world and one of them was Vasco Da Gama.

 Why visit Kerala in the monsoons?

-Beauty cannot be cheap, its unromantic but true that during monsoons theres big discounts on air fares and hotels.
+Beauty cannot be cheap, its unromantic but true that during monsoons there are big discounts on airfares and hotels.
 Being blessed by nature and God, Kerala’s best asset is its people.
 The incredible warmth in their welcome and in their smile never fades away, even during the monsoon’s heavy pouring.
 Apart from the discounts, there are not many tourists and the streets are free of congestion.
 Well my hopes are pretty high for the next monsoon and I am pretty sure that I won’t be disappointed.